ducchinhpro123/Circle-Illusion/README.md

-# A programming to visualize what I would call: the dots are moving around the circle but not the circle itself but the dots
+> A programming to visualize what I would call: the dots moving along its straight line but not the circle itself but the dots.

 ## References